 Hard candies that can be sucked on rather than chewed are fine for braces wearers, provided they resist the urge to chew; however, most candies fall into the category of “chewy” and should be avoided by those wearing braces during all phases of treatment.
-When craving a sweet treat, opt for some of the choices mentioned above like ice cream, pudding, soft cake, or smoothies.
-Jello and cream pie are safe choices as well.
+When craving a sweet treat, opt for some of the choices mentioned above like Jello, ice cream, pudding, soft cake, or smoothies.

 Whether you are already wearing braces or are currently researching orthodontic treatment, no doubt you have heard or read of those dare devils who claim they ate everything they wanted while wearing braces and had no problems whatsoever.
 Although that may be true for a lucky few, the potential pain, added expense, and delay or addition of treatment that can result from damage caused by eating certain types of foods is just not worth the risk.
 The following are snacks widely recognized as those that should be avoided during all phases of orthodontic treatment:

 Hard food items such as ice (yes, ice!), chocolate chips, pizza crust, croutons, hard pretzels, and nuts, and chewy treats like Starburst, Skittles, caramels, Tootsie Rolls, jelly beans, licorice, and of course, chewing gum.

 A note about popcorn: Popcorn is generally viewed as one of those items that should be avoided, as the kernels and hulls can cause damage to braces and even the teeth themselves.